dudo/dudo/README.md

 - [Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/) aids in automating deployment, scaling, and managing containerized [12-factor applications](https://12factor.net/).
 Deployed in the cloud, scaling with the ebb and flow of traffic is possible.
 - [Federated GraphQL](https://www.apollographql.com/docs/federation/) helps in consolidating multiple GraphQL schemas into a single schema, facilitating better API organization and microservice communication.
 - [Service meshes](https://buoyant.io/service-mesh-manifesto) allow common application code for service-to-service communication to be shifted left and deployed independently from applications - traffic management, observability, and security.
-- [Schemas](https://protobuf.dev/) allow APIs to be built before a single line of code is written, often allowing client and server code to be programatically generated.
+- [Schemas](https://protobuf.dev/) allow APIs to be built before a single line of code is written, often allowing client and server code to be programmatically generated.

 ## Development Environment